Epistemic-Technology/epistemic.technology/site/content/confirm.md

 title: "Confirm your subscription"
 draft: false
 ---
-Confirm your subscription to the Epistemic Technology blog.
+Confirming your subscription to the Epistemic Technology blog.

 {{< confirm-subscription >}}